Essex Crossing Community

 In operation as a public market since 1940, the historic Essex Street Market’s diverse vendors provide the local community with a wide range of culinary products that showcase the rich cultural and historical traditions of the area.
 Cheesemongers, butchers, grocers, and fishmongers sell alongside coffee roasters, French bakers, and fresh juicers.
 In 2018, Essex Street Market will move across Delancey Street to its new home at Essex Crossing.
 This state of the art, expanded market will allow new vendors to join the Essex Street Market family, and will continue to be a public market that caters to shoppers’ growing desires.Visit the Essex Street Market Website

-New York University Langone will operate a 55,000 square-foot medical facility with an urgent care center and multi-specialty physician practices at 175 Delancey Street.
+NYU Langone Health will operate a 55,000 square-foot medical facility with multi-specialty physician practices at 175 Delancey StreetLearn More about NYU Langone Health

 Essex Crossing will include over 100,000 square feet of green space including a public park, residential and commercial rooftop terraces, an urban farm, and publically accessible interior gardens facing Broome Street.